Summary of our market study

 Surgical procedures

-Here are the prices of the most common procedures according to the sex of the patient
+Here are the prices for the most common procedures according to the patient's sex

-This is a European regulation that regulates the quality of Aesthetic Medicine services in its entirety, such as the training required for the professionals who practice it, the minimum requirements of the facilities, patient care by non-medical collaborators, marketing and advertising regulations, emergency protocols, etc.
+This is a European standard that regulates the quality of aesthetic medicine services as a whole, such as the training required of the professionals who practice it, minimum facility requirements, patient care by non-medical staff, marketing and advertising standards, emergency protocols, etc.

-From **** onwards, Royal Decree ****/**** on "general bases of health centres, services and establishments" defines unit U.** as Aesthetic Medicine Units (***).
-Creation of associations or collegiate sections of Aesthetic Medicine in the Medical Colleges.
-Since ****, the Medical Associations have initiated the possibility for those members who so wish to obtain a diploma of training in Cosmetic Medicine according to the scale established by the WTO.
+Since ****, Royal Decree ****/**** on the "general bases of health centers, services and establishments" defines U.** as aesthetic medicine units (***).
+Creation of associations or collegiate sections of Aesthetic Medicine in Medical Colleges.
+Since ****, the Medical Colleges have introduced the possibility for members who so wish to obtain a training diploma in Aesthetic Medicine according to the scale established by the WTO.

 6.1 Segmentation